Gautam-Nanda/next-boilerplate/README.md

 5. Your application should now be running at http://localhost:3000.

+**Note**: The `DATABASE_URL` environment variable should be a connection string to your database, Also you need to update the provider in `schema.prisma` file according to your database provider.
 ## Usage

 - **Authentication Routes**: The `pages/api/auth` folder contains authentication API routes (`login.js`, `signup.js`, `logout.js`) for you to implement your authentication logic.